Vanadiumcorp Resource (CVE:VRB) Hits New 1-Year Low at $0.03

-Vanadiumcorp Resource Inc (CVE:VRB – Get Free Report) reached a new 52-week low during trading on Tuesday .
-The company traded as low as C$0.03 and last traded at C$0.03, with a volume of 40500 shares trading hands.
-The stock had previously closed at C$0.04.
+Shares of Vanadiumcorp Resource Inc (CVE:VRB – Get Free Report) hit a new 52-week low on Monday .
+The stock traded as low as C$0.03 and last traded at C$0.03, with a volume of 1000 shares changing hands.
+The stock had previously closed at C$0.03.

 Vanadiumcorp Resource Price Performance